PSEG Shifting to Time-of-Day Electricity Rates - 27 East

 As of this summer, all of PSEG Long Island’s customers will have the option of choosing a new rate system that charges higher rates for electricity during the peak late afternoon and early evening hours, lower rates during nonpeak hours and discounted rates during overnight hours, to encourage shifting high-energy appliances, like pool heaters and car chargers to run during times of lowest demand.

 The peak rate hours will be from 3 to 7 p.m. each weekday.
 The rest of the day, and all hours on weekends and holidays, will be charged the off-peak rate.
-Customers who opt for the three-tier rates, will be have an even lower rate, which PSEG is calling super-off-peak, available to them between 10 p.m. and 6 a.m. when electricity will be discounted by 40 percent.
+Customers who opt for the three-tier rates will have an even lower rate, which PSEG is calling super-off-peak, available to them between 10 p.m. and 6 a.m., when electricity will be discounted by 40 percent.

 “The biggest users of energy are set-it-and-forget-it things, and they’re the easiest to set to avoid those peak hours,” Brian Kurtz, a project manager for PSEG told Southampton Town officials last week.
 “Set your car to charge from 10 p.m. to 6 a.m., with a level 2 charger that will give you a full charge, at 40 percent less.
 Pool pumps, set them not to run during the peak hours.
 A pool pump usually needs to run for 8 hours, so set it to run for 4 hours in the morning and 4 hours at night and avoid those peak times.

-Kurtz also offered that cost-conscious residents could adjust their home air conditioning to avoid the afternoon peak rates as well by turning the temps down earlier in the afternoon, chilling the house, then shutting it off during the 3 to 7 p.m. period, allowing the temperature to rise until 7 p.m. then cooling down again.
+Kurtz also offered that cost-conscious residents could adjust their home air conditioning to avoid the afternoon peak rates as well by turning the temps down earlier in the afternoon, chilling the house, then turning them up three or four degrees above what they normally would have it at during the 3 to 7 p.m. period, allowing the temperature to rise until 7 p.m. then setting it back to cool to their preferred temperature again.

 Because demand is so much higher in the summer, PSEG also increases rates between June and September, when it often has to bring supplemental “peaker” plants online to meet spikes in demand on especially hot days.
 If peaks are reduced, the foundational costs of delivering electricity across the island will be too.

-“Customers will save directly on their bills in the short term if they shift from peak and off peak,” Faulk said.
+“Customers will save directly on their bills in the short term if they shift from peak to off-peak,” Faulk said.
 “But in the longer term, as all of our customers or the majority of our customers start making these small incremental changes, it’s going to reduce the costs for everybody.”

 You May Also Like: